MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 ---

 ## -description
-The <b>LPWSPRecvFrom</b> function receives a datagram and stores the source address.
+The **LPWSPRecvFrom** function receives a datagram and stores the source address.

 ## -parameters